Brown Lice and Lice Eggs & Brown Hair with Lice

 Summing It Up…

 It’s not at all unusual to find brown lice and brown lice eggs.
 Head lice can be difficult to see because they blend in so well in the hair.
 The best way to check for lice in a brunette is by looking for lice eggs on the hot spots of the head.
 Nits can be golden, brown, or transparent, depending on how close they are to hatching.
 If you end up having lice, assume that it is super lice.
 Many parents spend hundreds of dollars and far too much of their time trying to get rid of lice with products that simply don't work.
-If you want to get rid of lice fast and permanently then head over to the Get Rid of Lice Like A Pro page.
+If you want to get rid of lice fast and permanently then head over to then check out my step-by-step video system.

 All the best,